Taluu/Behapi/README.md

 - `@Twig_Environment`, which is the `Twig_Environment`, if twig is installed (`null` otherwise)

+*Note:* If you are using Behat 3.4 (you should !), you don't really need to bother with the services names, as they are compatible with behat 3.4's auto-wiring feature. :}

 In order to use (and customize) the `Json` context, you actually need to either extend `Behapi\Context\AbstractJson` if you want to use something else for the source, or extend (or use) the `Behapi\Context\Json` context, which is dependant on the `php-http` client.

-If you need to play with the request being built, or the response created when the request is sent, you need to inject the `@Behapi\Tools\HttpHistory`, which is an instance of `Behapi\Tools\HttpHistory`.
-It is automatically reseted between scenarios (or scenarios outlines)
+If you need to play with the request being built, or the response created when the request is sent, you need to inject the `@Behapi\Tools\HttpHistory`.
+It is automatically reseted between scenarios (and scenarios outlines)

 A documentation will be made (soon hopefully) with more details.